 • South Bethany is accepting applications for the position of town manager.
 Details on are available on the Town website.

-• The town council will hold a budget workshop on Thursday, Feb.
-23, at 1 p.m.
+• The council’s next workshop is Thursday, March 23, at 2 p.m.

 • The Town of South Bethany’s website is located at www.southbethany.org.

 • The Business Development Committee will meet Wednesday, March 15, at 2 p.m.